NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Examples

 \section{Examples}

-In this section, we are going to provide some examples, to display the performance of {\sc NeatIBP}.
-This section includes three different examples, including a 2-loop 5-point massless planar diagram, a 2-loop 4-point non-planar diagram with internal and external massive lines, and a 3-loop 4-point planar diagram with one external massive line.
+In this section, we provide examples to illustrate the performance of {\sc NeatIBP}.
+This section gives details on three different examples: a 2-loop 5-point massless planar diagram, a 2-loop 4-point non-planar diagram with internal and external massive lines, and a 3-loop 4-point planar diagram with one external massive line.
+The input files of these examples can be found in the Github repository, in folder ``examples/examples\_in\_the\_papers/''.
+The input and output files can be found in the Dropbox links shown later.